MHindermann/mas/text/draft.md

 Next the so parsed single keywords must be cleaned or normalized: we want the keywords to follow a uniform format thereby joining morphological duplicates such as "Gene", "gene", "gene_", "gene/", and so on.
 Also, some keywords are in fact keyword chains, for example "Dendrites/metabolism/ultrastructure".
 Keyword chains must be broken into their component keywords and then parsed again.
 The reason for this is that Annif only assigns flat keywords and not keyword chains.

-`_Keywords.clean_keywords` is the implementation the parser and the recursive cleaner is implemented by `_Keywords.clean_keyword`.
+`_Keywords.clean_keywords` is the implementation the parser while the recursive cleaner is implemented by `_Keywords.clean_keyword`.
 To create the desired list of clean keywords, saved as `keywords/keywords_clean.json`, we call `_Keywords.clean_keywords` with the extracted keywords as argument:

 ~~~~{.Python caption="extract_keywords"}
 keywords_extracted = _Utility.load_json(DIR + "/keywords/keywords_extracted.json")